 We’d skipped the Pasalubong Center next and headed to a mango plantation.
 It’s a short unguided tour of the plantation.
 There are about 5000 mango trees in the plantation, including seedlings.

-Before ending our day tour in Guimaras, we had merienda in Pitstop, a restaurant that offers various

-  meals with mangoes.
+Before ending our day tour in Guimaras, we had merienda in Pitstop, a restaurant that offers various meals with mangoes.
 There are mango bulalo, mango pasta and it’s famous dish — mango pizza.
-The

-  mango pizza was surprisingly good.
+The mango pizza was surprisingly good.
 The sweet taste of mango blends perfectly with melted cheese.
-The

-  crust is thin and crunchy, and the cashew bits on top adds the right bite.
+The crust is thin and crunchy, and the cashew bits on top adds the right bite.

-  There are nice beach resorts in Guimaras, so if you have time, might as well stay for 2-3 days in

-  this province.
-For those backpacking across multiple provinces, a day tour in Guimaras is good
+There are great beach resorts in Guimaras, so if you have time, might as well extend your Guimaras itinerary to 2-3 days.
+For those backpacking across multiple provinces, one day in Guimaras is good enough.

-  enough.

-  The island hopping package in Raymen’s Beach Resort costs P500 for the whole boat for the first hour

-  and P150 for every succeeding hour.
+The island hopping package in Raymen’s Beach Resort costs P500 for the whole boat for the first hour and P150 for every succeeding hour.
 Snorkel rental is P50 each.

 For the land tour, here’s a complete list of attractions you can visit: